 Visit the observatory yourself!

 The observatory is regularly open to public.
 Here you will find more information about the public evenings.
 During these evenings you can marvel at the beauty of the Universe.
 If you have never seen the craters on the Moon, the rings of planet Saturn or objects far in the universe, you should definitely come by!
 If the sky is not clear enough to use the telescope, interesting lectures will be held about our place in the Universe.
-To seea short video report, you can click on the "Open" icon on the right.
+To see a short video report, you can click on the "Start" icon on the video above.